SwathiEluri/EnsekCodingTest/README.md

 # EnsekCodingTest
 Ensek coding challenge C#
-Please change the connection string according to your server details and then Build, Run the project and ready to go Please see the output in Swagger UI,
+Please change the connection string according to your SQLServer Databse details after that try to Build, Run and the project is ready to go
+Please see the output in Swagger UI
 Thanks :)